 import ipkiss3.all as i3 class MyCell(i3.PCell): class Layout(i3.LayoutView): # some layout specific properties length = i3.PositiveNumberProperty(default=10, doc="length") width = i3.PositiveNumberProperty(default=2, doc="some width") def _generate_instances(self, insts): # In _generate_instances, we'll specify the # references to child layouts def _generate_elements(self, elems): # in _generate_elements Geometrical Elements # are added def _generate_ports(self, ports): # Used to specify the input & output of your component

 Separating the definition of all components of a LayoutView helps to assure that your LayoutView is well structured.

 The Layouting capabilities in IPKISS are quite extensive, which is why the reference manual is split into different themes below.
 For a condensed guide about layout you can visit the layout guide.

 - Elements are the basic building blocks of the layout.
-These can be geometric data drawn on a certain layer, or references to other PCells for building hierarhhical layouts.
+These can be geometric data drawn on a certain layer, or instances to other PCells for building hierarchical layouts.

 - Shapes & Geometry